Carnavos/DRAnnotations/README.md

 11. Refactor annotation insertion and following display to accept parameters rather than accessing private variables.
 This eased troubleshooting a DOM refresh display issue after deleting an annotation, which was rooted in the original annotations array reversal location.
 12. Refactor array reversal into a reusable splice method to ease new annotation addition.
 13. Design selection handler with comparative info generation to enable relational annotation injection.
+14. Enable add annotation based on previous node or no node, automatic detection based on current selection.

 ### Setup
 --------------------------------------------